GAR-Project/project/README.md

     <img src="https://i.imgur.com/C5X6bis.gif" width="50%">
 </p>

-<!-- ![example](https://i.imgur.com/4ihZdsP.png) -->

-<p align="center">
-    <img src="https://i.imgur.com/4ihZdsP.png">
-</p>

-In the above image we can see how we created a process in the host machine with the `sleep` command whose **PID** is `20483`.
+In the next image we can see how we created a process in the host machine with the `sleep` command whose **PID** is `20483`.
 If the network elements were really isolated we wouldn't be able to see this process from other machines but the reality is different with mininet as we discussed.

 This is something to assume when working with Mininet's low-cost emulation :sweat_smile:.
 This approach would be lacking in other scenarios but it is more than enough to emulate a network.
 This fact casts some doubts on how to integrate our data collection system with **telegraf** in the different network elements without any incompatibilities...

 That's why we decided to take the controller "out of" the machine where Mininet was going to run so as to avoid problems with by-passes by IPCs from telegraf to the InfluxDB database.
 The only thing left for us to do is to figure out how to correctly install and configure telegraf so that everything works as intended.

+<!-- ![example](https://i.imgur.com/4ihZdsP.png) -->

+<p align="center">
+    <img src="https://i.imgur.com/4ihZdsP.png">
+</p>

 ## Mininet Internals (II) <a name="mininet_internals_II"></a>